1. Keep Calm

 Send for help

-If no pulse is detected, continue CPR till medical personnel arrive.
+If no pulse is detected, continue CPR till medical personnel arrives.

 4. Check for Other Injuries